William E. Smith (judge): Background

-District court service
+Federal judicial service

 Smith was nominated by President George W. Bush on July 18, 2002, to a seat on the United States District Court for the District of Rhode Island vacated by Ronald R. Lagueux.
-He was confirmed by the United States Senate on November 14, 2002, and received his commission on the next day.
-He became chief judge on November 30, 2013, and served until November 30, 2019.
+He was confirmed by the United States Senate on November 14, 2002, and received his commission on November 15, 2002.
+He was the chief judge from November 30, 2013 to November 30, 2019.
+Smith assumed senior status on January 1, 2025.

-First Circuit nomination under Bush
+Expired court of appeals nomination under Bush

-Smith was nominated on December 6, 2007, by President George W. Bush to a seat on the United States Court of Appeals for the First Circuit vacated by Judge Bruce Marshall Selya, who took senior status on December 31, 2006.
+Smith was nominated on December 6, 2007, by President George W. Bush to a seat on the United States Court of Appeals for the First Circuit vacated by Judge Bruce M. Selya, who assumed senior status on December 31, 2006.
 Rhode Island's two Democratic senators, Jack Reed and Sheldon Whitehouse, both of whom had been cut out of Smith's selection by the White House, issued a lukewarm joint response to the nomination: "Before giving someone a lifetime appointment to the federal bench we need to carefully review their record.
 We will be sure to give Judge Smith’s nomination thorough and independent review."
 Previously, Whitehouse had suggested in September 2007 that the Senate should not consider any Bush appointment for the First Circuit that late in the president’s term.
-Smith's nomination was not confirmed.
+On January 2, 2009, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.